nisarkhokhar07/Validating_Email/README.md

 To download the updated excel worksheet, another endpoint of `/exportfile` must get hit, having a query param _name_ with the value of filename you want to download.

 To run the program, firstly install it in your local repository and run `npm install` command on your CLI.
-Make a folder namely _public_ in your root directory and another folder inside this folder namely _uploads_.
 After that, you have to run the command `npm run start:server` to initiate the program.

 ## Getting Started